After the accident/injury, what's next?

 When you call us for a no obligation, free consultation, we listen to what has happened with an empathetic ear.
 In addition to explaining your various options, if a preliminary investigation leads us to believe we stand a good chance of helping you receive compensation and damages for your losses, we will agree to be your representative in a civil suit.

-As your tireless advocate, both during and after the life of a case, you can trust a Gluckstein Personal Injury Lawyer in Toronto, Ottawa, Niagara, and Barrie to give you the full circle care you need and deserve as you journey toward recovery.
+As your tireless advocate, both during and after the life of a case, you can trust a Gluckstein Lawyer in Toronto, Ottawa, Niagara, and Barrie to give you the full circle care you need and deserve as you journey toward recovery.

 Related Expertise.